top of page

 The problem is most people don’t believe this.

 Remember what I wrote earlier: be more respectful, responsible, and grateful.
 Whoever it is you tend to argue with or complain to, try backing off and being more respectful.
 Whatever you do around your home, work, or school, do it a little better.
 Work on being more grateful.
-And not just to people, but be grateful for your arms and legs, for the air you breath, for whatever freedom you have.
+And not just to people, but be grateful for your arms and legs, the air you breathe, and whatever freedom you have.

-I promise that it won’t be long before you start to feel better.
+I promise it won’t be long before you feel better.
 Then keep it up.
 You'll enjoy life better even if nothing else around you changes.
 But chances are good that your life will improve.

 60 views0 comments